zebengberg/bairy/README.md

 > Display data from Raspberry Pi.

-Suppose you have a Raspberry Pi IoT-style device on a local network that measures and records data. `bairy` provides a framework to share the data across the local network. `bairy` has the ability to combine, centralize, and display results gathered from multiple devices.
+Suppose you have a Raspberry Pi IoT-style device that measures and records data. `bairy` provides a framework to share the data across a local network. `bairy` also has the ability to combine, centralize, and display results from multiple devices.

 ## Install

 This package requires at least Python 3.7.
-The following instructions work for Raspbian 10 running on a Raspberry Pi B+.
+The following instructions work for Raspbian 10 running on a Raspberry Pi 3 B+.

 1. Install the dependencies for the `numpy`-`pandas`-`scipy` suite.